CodewarsClone/Codewars/README.md

 Codewars Runner uses the Mocha unit-testing framework so the test have been written in mocha.

 In node we are using exec to run a CLI to invoke docker and this image and then parsing the response into an object that allows the front-end to display with the describes and its correctly

+## How the Site Works

+### Login

+Using Github OAuth . . .

+### Home

+See completed katas and your solutions to them

+Choose a random kata according to your kyu level range . . .

+### Training

+Complete the function

+run tests and see if you have passed . . .

+### Solutions

+See all the solutions for that kata . . .

+### List of All Katas

+Sort through all of the katas and choose one to train . . .